Most people think that vizslas are malnourished or weak at first glance.

 Ingredients to look for in dog food for vizslas

-The ingredient list of a dog food can tell a lot about its quality, even if the brand doesn’t want to.
+The dog food ingredient list can tell a lot about its quality, even if the brand doesn’t want to.
 Here are some of the ingredients you should look for when purchasing food for your vizsla:

 1. Named meat

-No matter which dog food you choose, the first few ingredients should consist of a named meat source.
+No matter which dog food you choose, the first few ingredients should contain a named meat source.
 They’re often listed by the animal’s name, such as chicken, beef, salmon, or turkey.

 Some brands also use meat meals like chicken meal or beef meal in their food.
 These aren’t as nutritious as real meat but are acceptable only if used as a secondary protein source.